|

 Canopus - 24/08/1968

-General Charles de Gaulle became President of the Council of Ministers on May 31, 1958 after being charged with forming a new government after the collapse of the Fourth Republic.
-On December 21, 1958, de Gaulle became the first President of France.
-Shortly after this time, de Gaulle created the Force de Frappe.
-The Force de Frappe was an independent nuclear force.
+General Charles de Gaulle became President of the Council of Ministers in May 1958 after being charged with forming a new government following the collapse of the Fourth Republic.
+Shortly after De Gaulle created the Force de Frappe, an independent nuclear force.
 NATO was seen at the time by France as being dominated by the United States to an unacceptable degree.
 On February 13, 1960, France detonated a nuclear bomb and became a nuclear power.
 Eight years later, France would detonate a hydrogen bomb in the South Pacific.

-The end of the Cold War initiated a revision of previous nuclear doctrines to deal with the threat of rogue states with weapons of mass destruction.
-In January 2006, President Jacques Chirac gave a warning states sponsoring terrorism that France was prepared to launch a nuclear strike against any country that sponsors a terrorist attack against French interests.
-France's next generation of nuclear weapons will be configured for tactical nuclear strikes against possible terrorist targets and rogue states.
+The end of the Cold War initiated a revision of previous nuclear doctrines to address the threat of rogue states possessing weapons of mass destruction.
+In January 2006, President Jacques Chirac issued a warning to states sponsoring terrorism that France was prepared to launch a nuclear strike against any country that sponsors a terrorist attack against French interests.
+France's next generation of nuclear weapons will be configured for tactical nuclear strikes against potential terrorist targets and rogue states.

 Testing